rust-lang/blog.rust-lang.org/posts/inside-rust/2019-12-18-wg-learning-update.md

 ### Overview chapter

 One of the challenges with big software systems is understanding how everything fits together.
-We seen this problem come up with the rustc-guide; the chapters tunnel down into a single part of the compiler, but it is hard to get a good view of all the things that happen to a piece of code between lexing and linking.
+We have seen this problem come up with the rustc-guide; the chapters tunnel down into a single part of the compiler, but it is hard to get a good view of all the things that happen to a piece of code between lexing and linking.